Digital Future Vlog

 Step 1: Set Up WordPress

-1. Pick a Hosting Provider: Choose a web host that supports WordPress.
+1. Select Hosting Company: Pick web host that is compatible with WordPress.

 Step 2: Create a New WordPress Theme